-In a sense, the Arab Civil War boiled down to old versus new.
+In a sense, the Arab Cold War boiled down to old versus new.
 Initially (meaning when Nasser came to power in 1952) playing for Team Old were the Saudis, the Gulf Arab monarchies (Kuwait, Bahrain, Oman, Qatar), the Hashemite monarchies of Jordan and Iraq, Morocco, Libya, Syria, and the Mutawakkilite Kingdom of Yemen, which will become particularly important in a couple of minutes.
 Perhaps you’re seeing a common thread here in that these countries were all monarchies (save Syria) and all therefore invested in maintaining the status quo across the Arab world.
-The Muslim Brotherhood also eventually wound up on Team Old, though this was more out of necessity after Nasser purged the group in Egypt.
+The Muslim Brotherhood also eventually wound up on Team Old, though this was a reactionary move after Nasser purged the group in Egypt.

 For the Saudis and their allies, the most objectionable thing Nasser was offering wasn’t his Arab socialism, it was his republicanism.
 Presumably that doesn’t require an explanation.
 They didn’t appreciate Nasser’s pan-Arab nationalism either, since the thing about a single pan-Arab state is that it can only have one leader—and I’m pretty sure Nasser intended that to be him.
-Several of these kingdoms had (or at least pretended to have) their own ideas about Arab nationalism, but they didn’t envision that nation as a republic and they certainly didn’t envision Nasser at the head of it.
+Several of the governments on Team Old had (or at least pretended to have) their own ideas about Arab nationalism, but they didn’t envision that nation as a republic and they certainly didn’t envision Nasser at the head of it.

 Nasser’s secularism did play a role in the Arab Cold War, but more as a second-order issue.
-It’s not that any of the region’s monarchies were particularly devout, but they saw religion as a powerful wedge they could use to undermine Nasser’s popular support.
+It’s not that any of the region’s monarchies were particularly devout, but they saw religion as a powerful wedge they could use to undermine the Egyptian leader’s popular support.
 And so the Saudis, who only achieved political power as part of their alliance with Muhammad ibn Abd al-Wahhab and his fundamentalist interpretation of Islam back in the 18th century, rededicated themselves (at least publicly) to the faith.
 They founded the Muslim World League in 1962 as a way to combat Nasserism and along the way became the focal point for Wahhabi proselytizing around the world.
 To absolutely no detrimental effects whatsoever, by the way.
 It’s really quite amazing how awesomely that’s all turned out.

 Sallal, standing, at a meeting with Nasser (seated to his right) in 1964 (Wikimedia Commons)